AutumnVN/hit-swap-fix/README.md

-# hit-swap-nerf
+# hit-swap-fix

-An attempt to ~~fix~~ nerf hit swapping cuz i cant find one on internet
+An attempt to fix hit swapping cuz i cant find one on internet

 Requires [PaperMC](https://papermc.io/downloads/paper) and Minecraft 1.21.4+